MMC Art Graduates Exhibit Worldwide

 For more information, check out K’s website.

-Ellie Ga ’98 exhibits her work Gyres at Galeria Zé dos Bois in Lisbon, Portugal from September to November 26, 2021.
+Ellie Ga ’98 exhibited her work Gyres at Galeria Zé dos Bois in Lisbon, Portugal in 2021.

-A video installation, Gyres features connected narratives about diverse objects that wash ashore.
-Narrated by Ga’s own voice, the video displays transparent photographs on a light table that are swiped towards one another, creating an effect reminiscent of items being washed ashore and subsequently dragged away by waves.
+A video installation, Gyres featured connected narratives about diverse objects that wash ashore.
+Narrated by Ga’s own voice, the video displayed transparent photographs on a light table that are swiped towards one another, creating an effect reminiscent of items being washed ashore and subsequently dragged away by waves.

 Roleke’s work explores sensationalism, consumerism, and the crazy contradictions and relationships that develop when popular culture mixes with war and religion.
 For the last several years Margaret Roleke has been dedicated to gun control and donated a percentage of her sales to this cause while creating works that bring this issue into play.